notclickable-jordan/starbase-80/readme.md

 			- HEADERLINE=true # defaults to true, set to false to turn off the header border line
 			- CATEGORIES=small # defaults to normal, set to small for smaller, uppercase category labels
 			- BGCOLOR=#fff # defaults to theme(colors.slate.50), set to any hex color or Tailwind color using the theme syntax (e.g. BGCOLOR=theme(colors.sky.100) for bg-sky-100)
+			- THEME=light # defaults to light, set to dark for dark mode
         volumes:
             - ./config.json:/app/src/config.json # required
             - ./public/favicon.ico:/app/public/favicon.ico # optional